What is networking?

 - Meetup is the world's largest network of local groups, with over 2,000 groups getting together in local communities each day.

-- Use Twitter as your ongoing portfolio.
+- You can use Twitter as your ongoing portfolio as well.
 Tweet about interesting projects you are working on.

 What are some of the do’s and don’ts of networking?